Groups acting on trees with Tits' independence property (P): Invariant structures

 If $O'$ is an orientation of $\Gamma'$, then for all $a \in A\Gamma$, either $\pi(a) \in O'$, in which case $a \in O$, or else $\pi(\overline{a}) = \overline{\pi(a)} \in O'$, in which case $\overline{a} \in O$; thus in this case, $O$ is an orientation of $\Gamma$.
 Conversely if $O'$ is not an orientation of $\Gamma'$, say $O' \cap \{a,\overline{a}\} = \emptyset$ for $a \in A\Gamma'$, then for each $b \in \pi\inv(a)$, neither $b$ nor its reverse is contained in $O$, so $O$ is not an orientation of $\Gamma$. \end{proof}

 More interesting is to determine, given a partial orientation $O$ of the local action diagram, what kind of invariant structure is being described in the tree.
 Given Theorem~\ref{thm:Tits}, partial orientations of $T$ that determine subtrees or ends are of particular interest.
-Our goal in the rest of this subsection is to use partial orientations to characterize the existence of invariant subtrees or ends in terms of the local action diagram.
+Our goal in the rest of this subsection is to use partial orientations to characterise the existence of invariant subtrees or ends in terms of the local action diagram.

-\begin{defn} Say that a partial orientation $O$ of a graph $\Gamma$ is \defbold{confluent} if for every vertex $v \in V\Gamma$, we have $|o\inv(v) \cap O| \le 1$.
-A \defbold{strongly confluent partial orientation} (\scpo) is a confluent partial orientation such that in addition, for all $v \in V\Gamma$, we have
+\begin{defn} Say that a partial orientation $O$ of a graph $\Gamma$ is \defbold{confluent} if for every vertex $v \in V\Gamma$, we have $|o\inv(v) \cap O| \le 1$; that is, $O$ contains at most one arc originating at each vertex.
+A \defbold{strongly confluent partial orientation} (\scpo) of the graph $\Gamma$ is a confluent partial orientation such that in addition, for all $v \in V\Gamma$, we have

-or in words: if $O$ includes any arc originating at $v$, then $O$ is a full orientation of the edges incident with $v$. \end{defn}
+In words, a \scpo $O$ is a partial orientation that satisfies the following for all vertices $v$: if $O$ includes any arc originating at $v$, then $O$ contains the reverse of all other arcs originating at $v$. \end{defn}

 Since the quotient map $\pi_{(T,G)}$ is locally surjective and the strongly confluent property is defined using local information, we can easily identify the $G$-invariant \scpos of the tree from the local action diagram.